[a.k.a. Colorado Blue Spruce, Blue Spruce]

---- Colorado Blue Spruce plug seedlings [now shipping]
+--- Colorado Blue Spruce plug seedlings [available in Spring 2020]

---- Colorado Blue Spruce plug transplants [available in Fall 2019]
+--- Colorado Blue Spruce plug transplants [insufficient root growth, possibly shipping in late Fall 2019]

---- Colorado Blue Spruce conservation grade plug transplants [available in Fall 2019]
+--- Colorado Blue Spruce conservation grade plug transplants [possibly available in Spring 2020]

 • Comparable alternative species: Black Spruce, Black Hills Spruce, Meyers Spruce, Norway Spruce, Serbian Spruce and White Spruce.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide